Agent-Hellboy/gunicorn-prometheus-exporter/docs/installation.md

 ### Optional Dependencies

+The following packages provide additional functionality and are installed with specific extras.

 #### Async Worker Dependencies

+These packages enable support for asynchronous worker types.

 | Package    | Version    | Worker Type                                                 |
 | ---------- | ---------- | ----------------------------------------------------------- |